-Expression of Interests are due January 4, 2019
+Expression of Interests were due January 4, 2019

 Schmidt Ocean Institute aims to accelerate the understanding and scalable conservation of our oceans with technological innovation, intelligent ecosystem management, advanced data analytics, engaging storytelling, and open sharing of data and knowledge.

 The principal focus of this call is on the development of an exemplary seagoing research and technology development program for the Schmidt Ocean Institute’s research vessel Falkor in the year 2021.
 Additionally, we offer two new pilot tracks for collaborations in oceanographic technology development and scalable, data-driven conservation of coral reefs and related ecosystems.
 While these tracks also seek excellent projects making the best use of R/V Falkor, select initiatives with superior impact potential that do not require support from R/V Falkor will also be considered.